The Hidden Costs of Voice AI Wrappers: Dependency, Pricing, and Support Risks

 Pricing vulnerability examples:

 Native platforms control their own pricing and roadmap.
-Trillet's white-label pricing at $0.09/minute has remained stable because there's no upstream provider who can force changes.
+As of June 2026, Trillet's white-label pricing at $0.12/minute remains stable because there's no upstream provider who can force changes.
+To see how this played out across the wrapper market specifically, read Voicerr's $28-to-$299 price increase and what it means for the wrapper model.

 What Support Gaps Exist with Wrapper Platforms?